Pioneer Football League: Rivalries

 One in-state rivalry currently exists in the PFL.
 A second had existed before Jacksonville discontinued its football program.

-Butler and Valparaiso first played in 1927, and had nine meetings prior to 1951.
-That year, the two teams began playing every year, and in 2006 began playing for the Hoosier Helmet Trophy.
-Butler currently leads 47–24.
-The two schools had an all-sports rivalry as well when both were in the Horizon League together from 2007 to 2012.
+Butler and Valparaiso first met in 1927, and have played every year since 1951.
+Since 2006, the schools have played for the Hoosier Helmet Trophy.
+Butler leads the all-time series 54–30.
+The rivalry extended to all sports when both schools were in the Horizon League from 2007 to 2012.

 Jacksonville and Stetson had a football rivalry that ran from 2013, when Stetson began PFL play, to 2019, after which Jacksonville dropped football.
 The schools have been conference rivals in other sports since 1998, when Jacksonville joined the ASUN Conference, home to Stetson since 1985.

 Butler and Dayton also have a rivalry based on proximity to each other.
-The teams have met every year since 1977 with the exception of 1991 and 1992.
-Dayton leads 26–11–1.
+The teams have met every year since 1977 with the exception of 1991, 1992 and 2020.
+Dayton leads 34–15–1.